Moffein/Starstorm2Unofficial/Starstorm 2/Starstorm2Release/README.md

 	- Decisive Strike Scepter
 		- Fixed screen overlay persisting until stage end if killed mid-attack.
 		- Fixed a minor dedicated server-specific nullref.
 		- Enemy Nemmando NPCs now have lower range when using this to prevent insta-teamwipes from Vengeance.
-(64m -> 32m, non-scepter is 25m)
+(64m -> 32m, non-Scepter is 25m)

 `0.16.12`